 The trick is figuring out what size filter achieves this kind of results for your geography and for roof size.
 That is what we show next.

-In sizing pipes for runoff from roofs, engineers need to look at how the design will handle infrequent, high intensity rainfall events.
+In sizing pipes for runoff from roofs, engineers need to look at how the design will handle infrequent, high-intensity rainfall events.
 In designing a rainwater collection system, we want to do a great job in handling lower intensity events such that water capture is maximized and water quality is the best possible using rainwater collection best practices (see ASPE 63).

 We must design systems that handle water well in extreme rainfall events and maximize rainwater harvesting performance.
-Below is a description how this can be achieved.
+Below is a description of how this can be achieved.

 In order to have an approach to prefilter sizing that works for everyone, we want to accomplish the following: